monome/docs/docs/norns/study-4.md

 you can see on the third line that the beatclock needs a midi port. here it uses the default (1).

-to attach a function to the clock sync, simply redefine `on_step` as shown in `init`. we'll demontrate this below.
+to attach a function to the clock sync, simply redefine `on_step` as shown in `init`. we'll demonstrate this below.

 ## example: physical